jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Python cheat sheet.md

 - `%s`: String (or any object with a string representation, like numbers)
 - `%d`: Integers
 - `%f`: Floating point numbers
-- `%.<number of digits>f`: Floating point numbers with a fixed amount of digits to the right of the dot.
+- `%.<number of digits>f`: Floating point numbers with a fixed amount of digits to the right of the dot
 - `%x/%X`: Integers in hex representation (lowercase/uppercase)

 ```python